-American children spend an average of just over three years in foster care after they become eligible for adoption.
+American children spend an average of just under three years in foster care after they become eligible for adoption.

 Children in foster care with a case goal of adoption may wait years for adoptive placement, and some may never be adopted:

-- More than 60 percent spend between two to five years in foster care before being adopted.
+- Nearly 60 percent spend between two to five years in foster care before being adopted.

-Of the more than 400,000 children living in foster care, 114,556 cannot return to their families and are waiting to be adopted.
+Of the nearly 400,000 children living in foster care, 101,666 cannot return to their families and are waiting to be adopted.
 Among these children:

 - Males outnumber females